-One thing people fear the most when moving into a new apartment or house is that their stuff will wind up at the new location broken, damaged or completely destroyed.
-This fear rings true, irrespective of whether you decide to move yourself or hire professionals.
+One thing people fear the most when moving into a new apartment or house is that their stuff will wind up at the new location broken, damaged, or completely destroyed.
+This fear rings true, irrespective of whether you decide to move or hire professionals.
 Avoiding damaged items is a priority for all movers.

 We sat down with FlatRate’s Head of Mover Training, Vladimir Cvijovic to get an inside look at the items that are most likely to break and what YOU can do to protect them.

 Before any move, make sure you understand the worth of your items by conducting an insurance valuation.

 For people who decide to pack themselves, here are the items that typically get damaged in a move.

 - Electronics should be packed in double-layer cardboard china boxes; linen boxes should be utilized for large printers.

 - Go extreme on the cushioning.
 Protect the bottom and the top of the box, as well as in between each individual electronic piece.
 Don’t be stingy with packing paper and bubble wrap and be sure to wrap each electronic device separately.